OE-LUCIFER/Webscout/README.md

 # Ask a question and print the response
 response = gemini.chat("What is the meaning of life?") print(response)

-# Ask another question, this time streaming the response
-for chunk in gemini.chat("Tell me a story", stream=True):
-    print(chunk, end="")

-# Reset the conversation to start a new interaction
-gemini.reset()

-# Ask a question with the code optimizer
-response = gemini.chat("Write Python code to print 'Hello, world!'", optimizer="code") print(response)
 ```
 ##  usage of image generator from Webscout.AI